 Download and extract eRust somewhere.
 For example, I do C:\eRust-(version)

-If you want to compile the latest versions, use eRust 1.85.1 for 137+.
-For 136 and earlier 1.85.1 may still work, but these were officially built with 1.77.2.
+If you want to compile the latest versions, use eRust 1.92.0 for 148+ and eRust 1.86.0 for 137-147 including 140 ESR.
+For 136 and earlier 1.86.0 may still work, but these were officially built with 1.77.2. eRust is used instead of stock for Vista-8.1 compatibility, and it comes with modified cargo that doesn't error when it sees modified files which is required to build r3dfox.

 The Setup: